DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-08 Meeting Notes.md

 #### PLAYTESTING
 - For the people who are making the levels / are in-engine, it'd be pretty fire for you guys to playtest the game and give feedback on the following:

-	- The current enemy density.
+	- **The current enemy density**.
 Are there too many / too little enemies per-wave?
-	- The current enemy health.
+	- **The time-to-kill**.
 Are the enemies too tanky / too squishy?
-Does it take too long to kill enemies, or are you able to kill enemies before they really get a chance toi
+Does it take too long to kill enemies, or are you able to kill enemies before they really get a chance to pressure you?
+	- **How long the player spends in the room**.
+Is it too long / too short?
+Should there be more waves?
+Should there be more enemies per-wave?
+	- **How often you are having to dodge**.
+Does it feel like you need to dodge too often / not often enough?
+Does it feel like you really need to be a ***gamer*** in order to play this game?
+	- **How you feel about the new mana system**.
+Do you find yourself using your secondary spells more often?
+Less often?
+Do you feel like you are being punished for using your secondary spells?
+	- ****

 - Based on how we feel about the feedback, we can make informed design decisions going forward.